 But exactly what rate you pay depends on your income.

 The American Taxpayer Relief Act of 2012, or ATRA, enacted Jan.
 2, 2013, made some popular capital gains tax laws permanent.
-That means that investors won't have to worry about trying to plan while facing possible changing tax laws.
+That means investors won't have to worry about trying to plan while facing possible changing tax laws.

 ATRA also increased the top tax rate on long-term capital gains and certain dividend payments to 20 percent for high-income earners.
 This is 5 percent higher than the laws under the George W. Bush administration.